Cecil Hills Farm: History

-Convicted London joiner and carpenter James Gough (1790-1876) who arrived on the Earl Spencer in 1813 got the private commission to built John Wylde's Cecil Hills farmhouse.
+Convicted London joiner and carpenter James Gough (1790-1876) who arrived on the Earl Spencer in 1813 got the private commission to build John Wylde's Cecil Hills farmhouse.

 Thomas Wylde sold his city residence in July 1820 and may have moved to Cecil Hills.
 He died in December 1821 and his property passed to John.
 In 1831 Sherard sold his adjoining 100 acres to John and Edward Wylde, bringing the property to a total of 3,589 acres.

 Wylde retained his properties in NSW until his death in 1859 when they passed to his wife who remained in residence until her death in 1864.
 They were leased that year and again in 1874.
 Between 1870 and 1890 various powers of attorney were granted over the property until finally in 1890 the Perpetual Trustee Company took over trusteeship and disposed of it in 1892.

 The property was divided into several parcels, many of which have now been resumed for roads and electricity lines.
 A parcel of 1,878 acres containing the main homestead, changed hands several times and was finally sold to Charles Ward Pye who transferred the property to his sons Henry and Richard.
 There were further road resumptions in 1943 and 1953 and then in 1965 for a main electricity line across the property.

 On 23 October 1963 the registered owner of the property became Cecil Hills Pty Ltd. In 1972 the Government compulsorily purchased the property from the Pye family and it has remained in government ownership since that time.
 The Pye family had operated the property as a beef and sheep farm run by a manager on the site, but did not at any stage live on the holding.

 The buildings underwent extensive conservation works in the early 1990s.
-At the time of its heritage listing in 1999, it was operating as a day program for post-school intellectually disabled people run by The Junction Works Inc.; however, this has no longer operates at the site.
+At the time of its heritage listing in 1999, it was operating as a day program for post-school intellectually disabled people run by The Junction Works Inc.; however, this no longer operates at the site.

 The former farmland associated with the house is being developed by Mirvac as the 1000-home Elizabeth Hills estate.